MA5YK/AmibrokerFeeder/README.md

   * The tools are based on RTNOW utility by josh1.
 Read its instructions if needed ( Excel instructions irrelevant ).
     See [RTNOW](http://www.traderji.com/intraday/82733-free-realtime-data-now-nest-odin-trade-tiger-google-yahoo-amibroker-fcharts-ms.html)
   * Advantages vs RTNOW
     - No need to use excel.
-Uses less resources.
+Uses less resources
     - More accurate data as we pick up every callback from RTD
   * Disadvantages
     - Only tested with NEST (ZT).
-NOW also reported to work with feeder.
+RTD Feeder for NOW also reported to work but backfill does not
     - No GUI.
 Create one if you can and share under GPLv3.
 Only need to setup some files and run exe anyway

 #### Instructions